-According to the ISPM 31, the hypergeometric distribution is appropriate to describe the probability of finding a pest in a relatively small lot when sampling without replacement which is typical of phytosanitary inspections.
-When sampling large lots that are sufficiently mixed (homogeneous), the likelihood of finding an infested unit may be approximated by either the hypergeometric distribution or simple binomial statistics.
+The hypergeometric distribution is appropriate to describe the probability of finding a pest in a relatively small lot when sampling without replacement which is typical of phytosanitary inspections.
+When sampling large lots that are sufficiently mixed (homogeneous), the likelihood of finding an infested unit may be approximated by either the hypergeometric distribution or simple binomial statistics (ISPM 31).